Vertrical/tino/README.md

 HTTP server for Deno with local JSON REST API for rapid prototyping.

+_This is a first 1.0.0-alpha release and not yet ready for production.
+Please test it out and report any found issues._

 ## Install and Use

 1. Install Deno: https://deno.land/#installation